manpeihong/Toolbox-v3/README.md

 To get a detailed documentation of this software, please open the software and go to Menubar->Module->Document.

+FTIR fitting tool v3 is included to serve as a demo.

 System requirement:

 Mac OS/ Windows / Linux (Not tested)